Cecil Brown (Hawaii politician)

 Cecil Brown (October 9, 1850 – March 6, 1917) was an American attorney, politician, businessman, and banker in the Kingdom, Republic, and Territory of Hawaii.

 Brown served as a member of the Kingdom of Hawaii House of Representatives, Deputy Attorney General, and Attorney General.
 He served on the Advisory Council for the Provisional Government of Hawaii, the Council of State for the Republic of Hawaii, and in the Senate of both the Republic and Territory of Hawaii.
 Brown had diverse investments, was a director or officer of several sugar companies, and Vice-President of the Hawaiian Bell and Mutual Telephone Company when service to the Hawaiian Islands was being developed.
-Brown was also the founding President of the first national bank chartered in Hawaii.
+Brown was also the founding president of the first national bank chartered in Hawaii.

 Background

 Brown was born in Wailua, Hawaii, to Thomas and Mary Ann (Rhodes) Brown who moved to the Hawaiian Islands from England in 1844.
 He was the fifth of six siblings (who survived infancy), two of whom were also involved in Hawaiian politics: Godfrey (Minister of Foreign Affairs, then Minister of Finance for the Kingdom of Hawaii) and Frank (House of Representatives, Kingdom of Hawaii).
-Brown married Mary K. Miner Dickson (widow of Menzies Dickson) on August 11, 1897.
+Brown married Mary Kameʻeleihiwa Miner Dickson (widow of Menzies Dickson) on August 11, 1897.
 They had no children together.
 She died on September 12, 1907.